 Structure of the charge: what is a deemed transfer of value?

 A deemed transfer of value is one that is imposed by statute on a particular event or series of events.
-In general, the IHT legislation applies to deemed transfers of value in the same way as it does to actual transfers of value, but
+In general, the Inheritance Tax legislation applies to deemed transfers of value in the same way as it does to actual transfers of value, but

 - certain exemptions – mainly lifetime exemptions (IHTM14131) – may not apply